 2. Apple Search Ads account structuring: countries and regions

 Built your account minding the characteristics of the region where you market your app.
 Each country requires a separate campaign.
 At the moment, Apple Search Ads allows to reach out to potential users in 59 countries and regions.

 When you set up an account structure, take into consideration the language of a targeted location.
 It makes sense to adjust Apple Search Ads keywords to different countries and regions.
 Obviously, keywords that work well for the US won’t do for South Korea.
 Even the popularity of one and the same keyword will differ across multiple countries.

 In addition to the language, cultural characteristics matter a lot too.
 It’s vital to localize and adjust your app’s metadata to specific countries and regions.
 This improves the relevance of your ads to users, which increases Conversion Rate and brings CPT down.

-Check Apple Search Ads benchmarks 2020 by storefronts and categories.
+Check Apple Search Ads benchmarks Q2-Q4 2020 by categories and countries.